darisusu/tp/docs/UserGuide.md

 > - Words in `UPPER_CASE` are parameters you should replace with your own values.
 > - Items in `[square brackets]` are optional.
 > - Items followed by `…` can be repeated multiple times.
-> - Commands that update clients use the `INDEX` from the displayed list (starting at 1).
+> - Commands that update clients use the `INDEX` from the **full client list** (starting at 1).
+It does NOT refer to the index of the dashboard lists.
 > - Prefixes such as `n/` for name let you provide parameters in **any order**.

 > ### ⚠️ Important Input Rule